- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 - InboxDollars: Has so far paid its members over $40 Million.
 Watch videos, take surveys, shop and more.
 Join InboxDollars Now and Get Free $5

-With rising inflation, the money earned (the only source of income is salary) may not match the rise in general prices over the time to sustain and maintain the lifestyle.
-Also, there will be a time to retire and you will need money for the sunset years.
-Many invests for their housing loan, children’s education, and so on.
+With rising inflation, the money earned (the only source of income is salary) may not match the rise in general prices over time to sustain and maintain the lifestyle.
+Also, there will be a time to retire, and you will need money for the sunset years.
+Many invest in their housing loan, children’s education, and so on.

 |a.
 Financial Instruments||b.Non-financial instruments|

 |Mutual Funds, and ETFs||Vintage Cars, Technology|

 You need to make wise investments where your returns are high and easy to convert in need of the hour overtime.
 The stock market (equities) is a lucrative option over cash and bonds for the medium or long term.